demisto/content/Packs/Anomali_ThreatStream/Integrations/AnomaliThreatStreamv3/README.md

 ### threatstream-import-indicator-with-approval
 ***
 Imports indicators (observables) into ThreatStream.
-Approval of the imported data is required, using the ThreatStream UI.
+The imported data must be approved using the ThreatStream UI.
 The data can be imported using one of three methods: plain-text, file, or URL.
-Only one argument can be used.

 #### Base Command